davidOSUL/AtTiny85-Arduino-Serial-Monitor/README.md

 These instructions assume you are already able to upload code to your ATTiny using the Arduino IDE.
 For a good tutorial on how to do that check out [this](https://create.arduino.cc/projecthub/arjun/programming-attiny85-with-arduino-uno-afb829).

 ### Installation
-The library has to be downloaded as three seperate libraries.
+The library has to be downloaded as three separate libraries.
-- Download [this zip file](https://github.com/davidOSUL/AtTiny85-Arduino-Serial-Monitor/raw/master/AtTiny85-Arduino-Serial-Monitor.zip) (also avaialble in releases tab).
+- Download [this zip file](https://github.com/davidOSUL/AtTiny85-Arduino-Serial-Monitor/raw/master/AtTiny85-Arduino-Serial-Monitor.zip) (also available in the releases tab).
 - Unzip this file.
 Inside are three more zip files.
   - For **each** of these zip files, do the following:
     - Using Arduino IDE 1.0.x: